A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Preliminaries

-We now briefly describe the building blocks from~\cite{Arora98}, because it will be useful to contrast it to our new approach.
+\paragraph{Building blocks of Arora's technique} We now briefly describe the building blocks from~\cite{Arora98} that we will use.

-\begin{definition}[$m$-regular set] An $m$-regular set of portals on a $d$-dimensional hypercube $C$ is an orthogonal lattice $\grid(C,m)$ of $m$ points in the cube.
-Thus, if the cube has side length $\ell$, then the spacing between the portals is $\ell/m^{1/d}$. \end{definition}
+\begin{definition}[$m$-regular set] An $m$-regular set of portals on a $d$-dimensional hypercube $\mathrm{C}$ is an orthogonal lattice $\grid(\mathrm{C},m)$ of $m$ points in the cube.
+If the cube has side length $\ell$, then the spacing between the portals is set to $\ell/(m^{1/d}-1)$. \end{definition}